-Planning for Joint External Meetings 48 External Interactions between FMDs, Field Commercial Colleagues, and HCPs 49 Introductory Meetings 49 Organized Customer Meetings and Formulary Committee Presentations 49 Interacting with Medical Outcomes Colleagues 50 Exhibits and Displays 50 Call Notes 51 Reporting Adverse Events and Other Product Safety Information 52 Preceptorships and Other Training for Field Commercial Colleagues 54 Detailing Activities in Connection with Customer and Other Third Party Meetings 55 Attendance at Continuing Medical Education Events 58 Grand Rounds/Tumor Boards 58 Medical Congresses / Conventions / Widely Attended CME Events 60 For More Information 61
+Requests for Field Medical to Provide Supplemental Speaker Training

+Planning for Joint External Meetings47

+External Interactions between Field Medical Colleagues, Field Commercial Colleagues, and HCPs

+Introductory Meetings

+Split/Adjacent Meeting Time48

+Organized Customer Meetings and

+Formulary Committee Presentations48

+Exhibits and Displays

+Call Notes

+Reporting Adverse Events and Other Product Safety Information51

+Preceptorships and Other Training for Field Commercial Colleagues53

+Detailing Activities in Connection with Customer and Other Third-Party Meetings

+Attendance at Continuing Medical Education Events56

+Grand Rounds/Tumor Boards

+Medical Congresses/Conventions/Widely Attended CME Events

+For More Information

-Chapter #2 Interactions with HCPS
+Chapter #2 Interactions with HCPS and Health Systems

-Your interactions with Pfizer customers, including individual Healthcare Professionals ("HCPs"), health plans, and Integrated Delivery Networks ("IDNs"), are essential to Pfizer's success.
-Being compliant with the law and Pfizer policies is another component of success and this Chapter sets forth policies and guidelines for interacting with Pfizer customers.
+Your interactions with Pfizer customers, including individual Healthcare Professionals ("HCPs") and Health Systems are essential to Pfizer's success.
+Compliance with the law and Pfizer policies is an essential component of success.
+This Chapter sets forth policies and guidelines for interacting with Pfizer customers.

 For this Chapter, an HCP is defined broadly as any individual who has a direct role in patient diagnosis and/or treatment.
-HCPs include nurses, nurse practitioners, physicians, and pharmacists.
+HCPs include but are not limited to nurses, nurse practitioners, physicians, and pharmacists.
 It also may include individuals who do not work directly with patients but have influence over the recommendation, purchase, or prescribing of Pfizer products, such as Health Plan Administrators, Organized Customer Administrators, Pharmacy & Therapeutics ("P&T") Committee members, and Formulary Committee members who may not see patients.
-The definition of an HCP may differ in certain contexts, including a broader definition of an HCP under certain state laws.
+The definition of an HCP may differ in certain contexts, including under certain state laws.